Custom Fields

 User Custom Fields

-To output the value of a custom field associated with the current logged-in User, use the syntax:
+To display the value of a custom field from the current logged-in user, use:

 {user.field.NAME}